hiero-ledger/hiero-json-rpc-relay/ticket-1.1.1-analyze-traffic-patterns.md

 ### Current Situation

-The existing K6 performance test suite treats all RPC endpoints equally, allocating 1 VU for 1-5 seconds to each endpoint regardless of actual usage patterns.
+The existing K6 performance test suite treats all RPC endpoints equally, allocating a constant VU for 1-5 seconds to each endpoint regardless of actual usage patterns.
 This creates unrealistic test scenarios that don't reflect real-world traffic distribution on HashIO.

 ### Rationale